 Some mortgage agreements include prepayment penalties, which are fees charged if the borrower pays off the mortgage early or makes additional principal payments.
 These penalties can be a significant disadvantage if you plan to sell your home or refinance in the future.
 Make sure to understand the terms of your mortgage agreement and whether any prepayment penalties apply.

-What Are Negative Points On A Mortgage?
+What Are the Negative Points On A Mortgage?

 Negative points on a mortgage refer to upfront fees charged by the lender that increase the overall cost of borrowing money for a home purchase.